FAIR Local Search Guide

 • Use the Wisconsin state directory to compare Milwaukee, Madison, Green Bay, and other in-state profiles before contacting appraisers.

-• Use FAIR match when the property crosses antiques, fine art, furniture, decorative arts, jewelry, rugs, books, collectibles, or broader personal property categories.
+• Use FAIR match when the property crosses antiques, art, furniture, decorative arts, jewelry, rugs, books, collectibles, or broader personal property categories.

 Separate antiques, estate contents, art, and personal property